 Chapter V - Motor Vehicle & Public Way Laws

 Section 1 - Speeding

-No person operating a motor vehicle on any public way shall run it at a rate of speed greater than is reasonable and proper, having regard to traffic and the use of the public way and the safety of the public.
+No person operating a motor vehicle on any public way shall operate said vehicle at a rate of speed greater than what is posted nor what is reasonable and proper, having regard to traffic and the use of the public way and the safety of the public.
 The fine shall be no less than one hundred dollars and not more than six hundred dollars.